ClavelLab/miBC/README.md

 Data from this work (e.g. electron micrographs, Protologger output, Supplementary tables, 16S rRNA gene sequences) can be downloaded directly from above.
 Draft genomes for the isolates are available in Zenodo: https://doi.org/10.5281/zenodo.6330915

+The upload of data (SEM, Protologger) is still ongoing; please be patient...